Nakivubo Channel: Environmental Concerns

 Nakivubo Channel forms part of a larger wetland system historically responsible for filtering urban runoff before it reaches Lake Victoria.
 Environmentalists and civil society organisations have warned that fully enclosing or altering the channel without parallel improvements in waste management and wetland protection may reduce ecological resilience.
 Concerns include loss of residual wetland functions, increased pressure on engineered drainage systems, cumulative environmental impacts of commercial development, long-term maintenance obligations.
 NEMA’s ESIA approval mandated mitigation measures to address these issues.

 Current Status

-As of late 2025, the Nakivubo Channel remains under phased redevelopment.
-Sections have been cleared, widened or structurally reinforced, and proposals for covering and building over parts of the channel have received planning and environmental approvals.
-Work continues under the oversight of KCCA, the Ministry for Kampala and national environmental authorities.
+By late 2025, the Nakivubo Channel remained under phased redevelopment.
+Sections had been cleared, widened or structurally reinforced, and proposals for covering and building over parts of the channel had received planning and environmental approvals.
+Work continued under the oversight of KCCA, the Ministry for Kampala and national environmental authorities.

-The channel remains both a functional drainage corridor and a focal point of broader discussions on urban planning, climate resilience, public–private partnerships and the future of Kampala’s stormwater infrastructure.
+The channel remained both a functional drainage corridor and a focal point of broader discussions on urban planning, climate resilience, public–private partnerships and the future of Kampala’s stormwater infrastructure.

+As of March 2026, the Nakivubo Channel redevelopment had progressed into a covered and expanded urban drainage and business corridor within Kampala’s central business district.
+Reports described the original six-metre drainage corridor as having been widened into a reinforced dual-lane twelve-metre system designed to improve stormwater flow and reduce flooding during heavy rainfall.
+The redevelopment incorporated reinforced concrete structures, inspection access points, silt traps and covered drainage sections, while multi-level commercial buildings were constructed above parts of the corridor as part of a phased urban redevelopment programme coordinated with the Kampala Capital City Authority and other government agencies.Construction works remained ongoing in several sections of the corridor.